-You decided to take a leap of faith and decided to go solar, but do you know How Long Does It Take To Install Solar Panels?
+You decided to take a leap of faith and go solar, but do you know How Long it takes to Install Solar Panels?

-The time it takes to install your solar panels can vary anywhere from one month to up to three months depending on a number of factors.
+The time it takes to install your solar panels can vary anywhere from one month to up to three months, depending on many factors.

 Why does it take a long time?

-The main reason why it takes between 1 to 3 months is that there are many steps you need to follow in order to get those solar panels installed, from finding the right solar installer, getting the required permit, installation and connecting to the grid, it will take time to accomplish all those steps.
+The main reason why it takes between 1 to 3 months is that there are many steps you need to follow to get those solar panels installed, from finding the right solar installer, getting the required permit, installation, and connecting to the grid, it will take time to accomplish all those steps.

 Factors that impact solar installation times

 You won’t have solar panels on your property the day after signing a contract.
 The time it takes before you’re up and running with solar power largely depends on five factors: